MileHacker Logo

 • The Ganjnameh Telecabin might be accessible, offering unique views.

-• Many classic and historical buildings are challenging.
+• Many conventional and historical buildings are challenging.

 • Modern shopping malls often feature better accessibility.